chaisql/chai/README.md

 ## Key Features

-- **Modern SQL Experience**: ChaiSQL introduces a modern twist to SQL, offering enhanced features and performance optimizations.
+- **Modern SQL Experience**: ChaiSQL introduces a modern twist to traditional SQL embedded databases
+- **Optimized for Go**: Native Go implementation with no CGO dependency.
+- **Solid foundations**: ChaiSQL is backed by [Pebble](https://github.com/cockroachdb/pebble) for native Go toolchains, and [RocksDB](https://rocksdb.org/) for non-Go or CGO builds (coming soon).
 - **Schema Flexibility**: Support for strict, partial, and schemaless table designs, catering to various data modeling needs.

-- **Optimized for Go**: Native Go implementation with no CGO dependency.
-- **SQLite Alternative**: Aims to be a modern alternative to SQLite.
+## Roadmap

+ChaiSQL is work in progress and is not ready yet for production.

+Here is a high level list of features that we want to implement in the near future, in no particular order:

+- [ ] Stable storage format (90% completed)
+- [ ] Implement most of the SQL-92 standard (detailed roadmap coming soon)
+- [ ] Provide clients for other languages (JS/TS, Python, etc) and add support for RocksDB as the backend

 ## Installation

-Install the chai database
+Install the ChaiSQL database

 ```bash
 go install github.com/chaisql/chai